pingcap/docs-cn/reference/sql/statements/create-database.md

 If you create an existing database and does not specify `IF NOT EXISTS`, an error is displayed.

 The `create_specification` option is used to specify the specific `CHARACTER SET` and `COLLATE` in the database.
 Currently, TiDB only supports some of the character sets and collations.
-For details, see [Character Set Support](/reference/sql/character-set.md).
+For details, see [Character Set and Collation Support](/reference/sql/characterset-and-collation.md).

 ## Examples